THE GULLAH GEECHEE PEOPLE

-Gullah is a unique creole language spoken along the Sea Islands and adjacent coastal areas of South Carolina and Georgia.
-The residents in Georgia are typically referred to as “Geechee.”
-Gullah language began as a simplified form of communication among people of different languages including European slave traders, slave owners and diverse African ethnic groups.
-The vocabulary and grammatical roots come from European and African languages.
-Gullah Geechee language is the only distinctly African creole language in the United States and has influenced traditional Southern vocabulary and speech patterns.
+Gullah Geechee is a unique, creole language spoken in the coastal areas of North Carolina, South Carolina, Georgia and Florida.
+The Gullah Geechee language began as a simplified form of communication among people who spoke many different languages including European slave traders, slave owners and diverse, African ethnic groups.
+The vocabulary and grammatical roots come from African and European languages.
+It is the only distinctly, African creole language in the United States and it has influenced traditional Southern vocabulary and speech patterns.

 ARTS, CRAFTS AND MUSIC

-African songs are the foundation for what may be referred to as Gullah music.
-Deeply rooted in music traditions brought to the Americas by enslaved Africans, the music evolved out of the conditions of slavery that characterized their lives.
+Deeply rooted in music traditions brought to the Americas by enslaved Africans, their music evolved out of the conditions of slavery that characterized their lives.
 The influence and evolution of musical forms that arose out of Gullah music can be heard in many musical genres such as spirituals and gospel music, ragtime, rhythm and blues, soul, hip hop and jazz.

 Religion and spirituality have a sustaining role in Gullah family and community life.
-Slaves were exposed to Christian religious practices in a number of ways and incorporated elements that were meaningful to them into their African rooted system of beliefs.
+Enslaved Africans were exposed to Christian religious practices in a number of ways and incorporated elements that were meaningful to them into their African rooted system of beliefs.
 These values included belief in a God, community above individuality, respect for elders, kinship bonds and ancestors; respect for nature, and honoring the continuity of life and the afterlife.
-Some plantation owners had regular religious services on the plantation and required slaves to attend.
-Some plantations had separate services for blacks with black preachers.
-Plantations frequently had a praise house or small structure where slaves could meet for religious services, but these also had significance in maintaining community cohesion, social structure and conflict resolution.
+Lowcountry plantations frequently had a praise house or small structure where slaves could meet for religious services.